sriharivishnu/MyDocker-Registry/README.md

 WARNING: If connecting to production server, please do not use a sensitive password: https has not been configured yet for the deployed server.
 ```

-Let's first grab a test image from the real DockerHub since the one I built does not have all the images just yet :)
+Let's first grab a test image from the real Docker Hub since the one I built does not have all the images just yet :)

 `docker pull ubuntu:latest`